 1) Buying drugs from anyone at a club or bar, Görlitzer Park, Warschauer Brücke, or anywhere else.

-We know that some of you want to live out some wild travel bucket list dream where you go clubbing, dance your heart out, and get high, but it’s especially irresponsible to consume illegal drugs when you visit a foreign country.
+We know that some of you want to live out some wild travel bucket list dream where you go clubbing, dance your heart out, and get high, but it’s especially irresponsible to consume illegal drugs when visiting a foreign country.
 No one wants to end up like this woman who overdosed on Ecstasy after a night of clubbing.
 Have all the fun, but be careful.

 2) Walking in the bike lanes.

 I was guilty of this when I first came to Berlin.
-Coming from Toronto, which isn’t the world’s most bike friendly city, I truly lacked awareness that I was walking in a place reserved for those on two wheels.
+Coming from Toronto, which isn’t the world’s most bike-friendly city, I truly lacked awareness that I was walking in a place reserved for those on two wheels.
 Stick to the sidewalks or expect some stern lectures from locals.
 Berliners really love to tell people off and inform them of the correct ways to do things.
 So avoid a public reprimand and if you plan to cycle your way around the city, brush up on the local cycling practices.

 3) Complaining that you didn’t get into Berghain.